Skip to Main Content

 Federal Loans

-Federal Direct Student Loans are a low-interest form of financial aid to assist students with educational expenses not covered by other grants, or scholarships, and who may have decided not to use the Payment Plan.
+Federal Direct Student Loans are a low-interest form of financial aid to assist students with educational expenses not covered by other grants or scholarships, and who may have decided not to use the Payment Plan.
 Loans are provided through federal funds, which must be repaid after a student graduates or drops below half-time enrollment (6 credit hours).

 Videos